 Legal system: Unitary presidential constitutional republic

 Electricity: Electrical current is 220 volts, 60Hz.
-Two-pin flat blade attachments and two-pin round plugs are used.
+Two-pin flat blade attachments and two-pin round plugs are used, as well as type B plugs which have two flat parallel pins and a grounding pin.

 International dialling code: +63